Tetrax-10/batch-metadata-editor/README.md

 1. Install [python](https://www.python.org/downloads/), make sure "Add python 3.xx to PATH" is checked while installing else it wont work.
 2. Download the [latest version](https://github.com/Tetrax-10/batch-metadata-editor/releases/latest) of this script
 3. Extract the zip and copy the `metadata-editor` folder to `C:\Program Files`
-4. Now open start menu and search for `Edit environment variables for your account` and click the first result
+4. Now open start menu and search for `"Edit environment variables for your account"` and click the first result
 5. Now select path and click edit, a new tab should open
    </br>
    ![environment variables tab](/assets/environment-variables-tab.png)